hailuu684/SW_tech_for_embedded_sys/README.md

 ## Control
-The final file is self_implemented_tetris
+The final file is self_implemented_tetris.py

 The following list contains used control keys:

 * *Arrows* - used for the moving of a tetris block